babies

 • Controlled diffusion of Lavender during routine vaccinations reduced observable pain responses.

 • A light massage using diluted Lavender oil eased colic symptoms in several small trials.
+These were done by trained personnel or under medical oversight.

 • Wait until at least three months before any skin application.

-• Keep dilutions between 0.1 percent and 0.25 percent for babies aged three to 24 months.
+• Keep dilutions between 0.1% and 0.25% for babies aged three to 24 months.

 • Diffuse only by passive means, and limit active diffusion sessions to five to ten minutes in a space with fresh air exchange.